Skip to content

 Palestine Red Crescent Society response over the past year

-For the past 12 months, staff and volunteers from the Palestine Red Crescent Society (PRCS) have been working tirelessly to provide life-saving support in Gaza.
-In the face of immense challenges, losses and risks to their own lives, PRCS has distributed 1.6 million emergency relief items, and supported over 345,000 people with health services as well as other vital support.
+For the past year, nearly 1,600 staff and volunteers from the Palestine Red Crescent Society (PRCS) have been working tirelessly to provide life-saving support in Gaza.
+In the face of immense challenges, losses and risks to their own lives, PRCS has distributed 1.6 million emergency relief items, and provided emergency medical support to over 100,000 people.
 Tragically, 21 PRCS colleagues have been killed in Gaza and the West Bank in the last year.

 Gaza is unrecognisable, with homes, schools, and hospitals having been reduced to rubble.
 There is not enough food or clean water, and the healthcare system has all but collapsed.